Best Of20 min read

 Monday Crm

-Monday CRM inherits the visual DNA of Monday.com's project management roots, which makes it genuinely different from traditional CRMs.
+Monday CRM brings the visual DNA from Monday.com's project management roots, which makes it genuinely different.
 Everything lives in color-coded boards, and the flexibility to customize views — Kanban, Gantt, calendar, map — is remarkable.
-For real estate teams that also manage transaction coordination tasks alongside leads, that project management DNA is a real advantage.
+For teams managing transaction coordination alongside leads, that project management side is a real advantage.

 The collaboration features are strong.
-You can assign tasks, leave comments, attach files, and @mention teammates directly on a deal record.
-It operates almost like a project management tool that also does CRM, which either fits your workflow perfectly or it doesn't — there's not much middle ground with Monday.
+Assign tasks, leave comments, attach files, and @mention teammates directly on deal records.
+It functions almost like a project management tool that also does CRM — either it fits your workflow perfectly or it doesn't.

 Key Features: